Terms and Conditions

 10.1 If you return a Product to us:

-(a) if you are contracting as a consumer under the Regulations, because you have cancelled the Contract between us within the seven-day cooling-off period (see clause 6.1 above), we will process the refund due to you as soon as possible and, in any case, within 30 days of the day on which you gave us notice of cancellation.
-In this case, we will refund the price of the Product in full, but you will be liable for all return delivery charges.
+(a) if you are contracting as a consumer under the Regulations, because you have cancelled the Contract between us within the fourteen-day cooling-off period (see clause 6.1 above), we will process the refund due to you as soon as possible and, in any case, within 14 days of the day on which you returned the Product to us.
+In this case, we will refund the price of the Product in full.

 (b) for any other reason (for instance, because you have notified us in accordance with clause 24 that you do not agree to a change in these terms and conditions or in any of our policies, or because you consider that the Product is defective), we will examine the returned Product and will notify you of our findings and (where applicable) confirm your refund (or our reasons why we believe you are not entitled to a refund) via email within a reasonable period of time.
-We will usually process the refund due to you as soon as possible and, in any case, within 30 days of the day we confirmed to you via email that you were entitled to a refund.
+We will usually process the refund due to you as soon as possible and, in any case, within 14 days of the day we confirmed to you via email that you were entitled to a refund.
 We will refund the price of a defective Product in full.
 Refunds will not be available where we reasonably find that the Product has been damaged following delivery to you.
+For refunds not covered by the Regulations, where we accept that the goods are faulty, we may, at our discretion refund a proportion of the price where we find that the Product has suffered wear and tear as a result of your possession of it.
+Please refer to your obligations contained in clause 10.3 below.

 10.2 We will refund any money received from you, normally by using the same method originally used by you to pay for your purchase.